River Tours

 Yes, many river tours in Iceland cater to beginners, with experienced guides providing instruction and ensuring your safety throughout the tour.
 However, choosing a tour that matches your skill level and comfort zone is essential.
 You can contact your tour operator for queries about restrictions or skill requirements.

-Can children go on river rafting tours in Iceland?
+Can children join river tours in Iceland?

 Can I fish in Icelandic rivers?